Paisa (2014 film): Plot

-To save Noor, Prakash arranges her stay in Sweety's house to which Sweety accepts.
+To save Noor, Prakash arranges her stay in Sweety's house, to which she accepts.
 In the meantime, Sanyasi Naidu calls his henchmen to Hyderabad to kill the ACP and find the money.
-Another gang of Sanyasi Naidu is approached by Saradhi who tells them to find the ₹50 crores and distribute it among themselves and this stint makes the other gang turning into Saradhi's henchmen.
-The ACP makes a deal with Encounter specialist Daniel to find the money and share it between them equally.
-Prakash realises that his phone is missing and is in the Innova and goes to the parking lot along with Tabar in the latter's cab.
+Another gang of Sanyasi Naidu is approached by Saradhi, who tells them to find the ₹50 crores and distribute it among themselves, and this stint makes the other gang turning into Saradhi's henchmen.
+The ACP makes a deal with encounter specialist Daniel to find the money and share it between them equally.
+Prakash realizes that his phone is missing and is in the Innova and goes to the parking lot along with Tabar in the latter's cab.
 There Prakash finds the money in the deck lid and shifts the bags into the deck lid of the cab.
-Tabar and Prakash go to the place where abandoned vehicles are kept and there Prakash and Tabar see the money.
-The keys are with Prakash and both go away from there.
-Meanwhile, Daniel and his sub-ordinate go to the parking lot and find only a part of the money in the Innova's deck lid.
+Tabar and Prakash go to the place where abandoned vehicles are kept, and there they see the money.
+The keys are with Prakash, and both go away from there.
+Meanwhile, Daniel and his subordinate go to the parking lot and find only a part of the money in the Innova's deck lid.
 While they are informing about it to the ACP, Sanyasi Naidu's henchmen kill him and see the photo of Daniel in the caller image when he dials again.

-Daniel arrests all the Old city youngsters along with Prakash and Tabar and Daniel's sub-ordinate asks all of them about the money.
-Meanwhile, the local MLA intervenes and all of them are released.
-Just as Prakash and Tabar leave the station, Saradhi's henchmen attack Prakash about the money and Prakash manages to beat them and escapes with Tabar.
-After an inquiry with the local Qazi, Daniel learns about Yadav's presence in the only marriage that happened on the day of missing of Innova.
-Yadav's men steal the cab from the new area and while Prakash and Tabar blame each other of stealing the money, Yadav makes a call to Prakash and threatens to sell the cab if he does not bring Noor today.
-But Yadav is unaware of the money in the cab.
-When Prakash, Tabar and Gokul see Yadav's men with the cab, they try to attack them but Daniel arrests Yadav's men and Sanyasi Naidu's henchmen rob the car.
-While Prakash, Tabar and Gokul chase them on a bike, they hit the car of Daniel and since Daniel knows that Prakash is also involved in the robbery of Innova after beating Yadav's men at the spot, Prakash and Tabar are arrested.
-They are tortured and when Daniel tries to shoot Prakash, Tabar tells that the money is in his cab.
-Tabar is shot by Daniel and Sanyasi Naidu's men kill Daniel and his sub-ordinate and kidnap Prakash.
-Gokul reaches the spot and takes Tabar along with him whom Prakash believes to be dead.
+Daniel arrests all the Old City youngsters along with Prakash and Tabar, and Daniel's subordinate asks all of them about the money.
+Meanwhile, the local MLA intervenes, and all of them are released.
+Just as Prakash and Tabar leave the station, Saradhi's henchmen attack Prakash about the money, and Prakash manages to beat them and escapes with Tabar.
+After an inquiry with the local Qazi, Daniel learns about Yadav's presence in the only marriage that happened on the day of the missing Innova.
+Yadav's men steal the cab from the new area.
+While Prakash and Tabar blame each other of stealing the money, Yadav makes a call to Prakash and threatens to sell the cab if he does not bring Noor, but Yadav is unaware of the money in the cab.
+When Prakash, Tabar and Gokul see Yadav's men with the cab, they try to attack them, but Daniel arrests Yadav's men and Sanyasi Naidu's henchmen rob the car.
+While Prakash, Tabar and Gokul chase them on a bike, they hit the car of Daniel, and since Daniel knows that Prakash is also involved in the robbery of the Innova after beating Yadav's men at the spot, Prakash and Tabar are arrested.
+They are tortured, and when Daniel tries to shoot Prakash, Tabar tells that the money is in his cab.
+Tabar is shot by Daniel, and Sanyasi Naidu's men kill Daniel and his subordinate and kidnap Prakash.
+Gokul reaches the spot and takes Tabar along with him, whom Prakash believes to be dead.